 National Wear – Bhutan History, Heritage, and Culture

 Ruchira: Probably, we are running out of time but we didn’t even touch on their national dress; which is so beautiful.
 As there are pictures and you’ve seen them Anuradha; when you came here.
 So, women wear this beautiful long skirt called ‘Kera’ and on top, they wear a short smart jacket called ‘Toego’.
 They all look so lovely and nice.
 Men wear ‘Gho’ and they also look dashing and debonair.
-They wear it on all public events and formal occasions.
+They wear it at all public events and formal occasions.

 I think that is so nice and it’s pretty much like we Indian women wear Saree on occasions, which is very much a part of our beautiful heritage.
 Also, on a day-to-day basis, Indian women wear Salwar Kurta in the workplace.
 So, we also wear our heritage to workplaces because as Anuradha put it so beautifully; “You go nowhere if you don’t respect your culture and tradition.”